For better understanding I have divided this post into two parts :

 A record in MongoDB is a document, which is a data structure composed of field and value pairs.
 MongoDB documents are similar to JSON objects.
 The values of fields may include other documents, arrays, and arrays of documents

 - Rich query language to support read and write operations ( CRUD) as well as text search and data aggregation

 - High availability through replication feature called replica set.

 - Horizontal scalability through Sharding feature which distributes data across a cluster of the machine.

 Replication feature in MongoDB

-Consider an App whose data is present on a single mongoDB server and server suddenly crashes leading to corruption of entire data on that server due to server outage.
-In this situation our entire application data is lost and business will end up nowhere.
+Consider an App whose data is present on a single MongoDB server and server suddenly crashes leading to corruption of entire data on that server due to the server outage.
+In this situation, our entire application data is lost and business will end up nowhere.
 Therefore every organization needs to keep at least one copy of data on another server which is possible through Replication feature of MongoDB.
 Therefore with the help of data Replication, it is possible to create additional copies of the data, which we can use for continuity of business environment or disaster recovery or backup.

 Advantages of Data Replication :

 - Best practice to keep business crucial data safe.